chintan0513/chintan0513/README.md

 ## 📝 About Me

  - 👋 Hi, I’m Chintan Tripathi
- - 👀 I’m interested in REACT, Cloud and DATA SCIENCE
+ - 👀 I’m interested in Web Development, Data Analytics
  - 🌱 I’m currently learning Cloud, System Programming 📚
  - 👯 I’m looking to collaborate with other content creators
  - 🥅 2024 Goal: Learn more about Full Stack Web Dev and Cloud ☁️